syncfusion-content/wpf-docs/wpf/SfRichTextBoxAdv/Dispose-RichTextBoxAdv-instance.md

 SfRichTextBoxAdv richTextBoxAdv = new SfRichTextBoxAdv();

-//Specifies the path of Sample.docx file.
+//Specifies the path of the Sample.docx file.

 string filePath = "D:/Sample.docx";

-//Loads the file from the specified path in Asynchronous mode.
+//Loads the file from the specified path in an Asynchronous mode.

 richTextBoxAdv.LoadAsync(filePath);